Vitamin B12 Testing by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 What does a vitamin B12 blood test measure?

-A vitamin B12 blood test measures the concentration of vitamin B12 in the bloodstream to determine whether an individual is experiencing a deficiency, which can lead to various health complications.
+A vitamin B12 blood test measures the concentration of vitamin B12 in the bloodstream to determine whether an individual is deficient, which can lead to various health complications.

-How can I recognise if I am vitamin B12 deficient?
+How can I determine whether I am vitamin B12-deficient?

-Common symptoms of vitamin B12 deficiency include fatigue, weakness, numbness or tingling in the hands and feet, as well as cognitive disturbances such as confusion or memory issues.
+Common symptoms of vitamin B12 deficiency include fatigue, weakness, numbness or tingling in the hands and feet, and cognitive disturbances such as confusion or memory issues.

 Who should consider testing for vitamin B12 deficiency?